Polarisation fractions in $B\to V_1 V_2$: U-Spin constraints and new physics signatures: New Physics Interpretation

 Here, $\zeta_{v,s,t}$ are the NP weak phases, $\alpha$, $\beta$ are colour indices, and $q\in \{u,d\}$.
 The WCs $h_{v,s,t}$ encapsulate the NP coupling constants as well the suppression $\Lambda^{-2}$, with $\Lambda$ being the scale at which the NP fields have been integrated out (and constrained to be larger than the mass of the heaviest such field).
 Nominally, we consider $\Lambda = 1$~TeV, with the fit values of $h_{v,s,t}$ scaling as $(\Lambda/1~{\rm TeV})^2$.
 As for the coefficients $c_i$, they only determine the Lorentz structure of the current-current interactions, and we would consider only four possible combinations, {\em viz.} $(c_1,c_2,c_3,c_4) = (1,1,1,1), (1,-1,1,1), (1,1,1,-1)$ and $(1,-1,1,-1)$ for vector and scalar NP, and $(c_1,c_2,c_3,c_4) = (1,1,1,1)$ and $(1,-1,1,-1)$ for tensor NP.
 Such a choice ensures that the relevant fermion fields are chiral.
 Furthermore, to keep the analysis tractable, we restrict ourselves to only one type of NP operator at a time, {\em viz.} only a single set of the $c_i$s.
 Only with more data, would the relaxation of these simplifying assumptions still be amenable to a meaningful fit.

 This is how we propose to do the analysis: \begin{itemize} \item As already said, we will consider only one type of NP at a time.
 Furthermore, we assume the corresponding $h_i$ to be real ({\em i.e.} the weak phase $\zeta_i = 0$), a choice motivated by the twin facts of the SM phase (arising almost entirely coming from $V_{tb}^* V_{ts}$) being very small and that there is hardly any tension in $A_{CP}$ for the $b\to s$ decays.
+In other words, the present data is completely consistent with the choice $\zeta_i=0$.
 This simplifying choice implies that, for a given combination of $c_i$ (a discrete set of choices), the number of free parameters has increased just by one.

 \item We will first concentrate on the three $\Delta S=1$ modes listed in Table~\ref{measurements}.
 Since the SM amplitudes are supposed to respect U-spin, we would relate the SM contributions to the $\Delta S = 1$ amplitudes through an exact U-spin symmetry to those for the corresponding $\Delta S = 0$ modes which, by definition, do not feel NP.